zerasul/mdbook_en/7controls/controls.md

 Another version of the controller for Sega Mega Drive, is the 6-button controller; which added three additional buttons (X,Y and Z).
 This version was used by some games like _Comix Zone_ [^45] or even _Streets of Rage 3_ [^46].

-Also, as there were some games that were not compatible with the 6-button mode, an additional button was added, which allowed to use the controller in "3-button" mode.
+Also, as there were some games that were not compatible with the 6-button mode, an additional button was added, which allowed the user to use the controller in "3-button" mode.
 This button called _MODE_, if pressed when starting the game, changed the controller mode [^47].

 ![6 Buttons Controller](7controls/img/md6buttons.jpg "6 Buttons Controller")
 _Retro-bit brand 6 Buttons Controller._